gsxryan/Powershell-Scripts/README.md

  - **MappedNetDriveScraper.ps1**
  This script will run in the user context to dump all mapped network drives.
 This can be useful when planning a user profile migration or determining which file servers are still in use.
 A DEV item was left to use NT*.dat file to utilize an admin account to search all machine profiles mapped drives, but the project I worked on did not need to utilize this extent yet.

+ - **MemoryHandleTracing.ps1**
+ The purpose of this telemetry script is to identify anomalies in a specific running process.
+The primary case for this script was to identify memory leaks in McAfee fcags.exe.
+A bug was reported and root cause identified with help of this analysis.
+This could be useful for tracking other instances as well.
+It will report at 15 minute intervals very detailed RAM usage (ballooning non-paged pool), along with Uptime, Model, Username, BIOS version, CPULoad%, AvailableRAM, Handles, PageFile, Pagefile Peak, Quota NonPaged Use, Quota NonPaged Peak, and EXE Version.
+For future ideas a 2nd exe could be added to this to simultaneously monitor on many machines.
+A version mismatch with machines having errors could indicate incompatibility.

  - **MigrateUserPrintersPaths.ps1**
  If the organization did not deploy network printers to user profiles without a common network prefix, and/or the DNS records cannot yet be migrated, this script may be useful to migrate all currently mapped user printers to a new path.
 This must be run within the user context, while they are logged in, and a common network path they should have write access to writes telemetry log output to review for success / failure.
 This will benefit gains in understanding who, how many, and what network location the printers on every machine in the enterprise are mapped to for future printer modernization or planning.